vphantom/vof/SPECIFICATION.md

 ### Series

-Compact representation of a list of `struct` where all the same fields are defined (typical of time series data, product price lists, etc.)  In JSON, this is a 2-D Array where the first row selects fields by name and each subsequent row is an Array with just those values.
-In CBOR/Binary, this is a flat list where the first item is a list of numeric field IDs and the other items are the values of each struct, one after the other (no wrapping necessary).
+Compact representation of a list of `record` where all the same fields are defined (typical of time series data, product price lists, etc.)  In JSON, this is a 2-D Array where the first row selects fields by name and each subsequent row is an Array with just those values.
+In CBOR/Binary, this is a flat list where the first item is a list of numeric field IDs and the other items are the values of each record, one after the other (no wrapping necessary).

 ### Decimal